ggerganov/llama.cpp/README.md

 - Collaborators can push to branches in the `llama.cpp` repo and merge PRs into the `master` branch
 - Collaborators will be invited based on contributions
 - Any help with managing issues and PRs is very appreciated!
+- Make sure to read this: [Inference at the edge](https://github.com/ggerganov/llama.cpp/discussions/205)

 ### Coding guidelines